Guidebooks often describe it as a stop-off between Hat Yai and Surat Thani - but what are the pickings like for a TEFLer?

 The small town of Kiriwong is worth checking out and there are many waterfalls within an hour drive of the city.

-The beach towns of Sichon and Khanom are 45 minutes and one hour away - both with beautiful and deserted beaches.
+The beach towns of Sichon and Khanom are 45 minutes and 1.5 hours away - both with beautiful and deserted beaches.

 Where's the best place to meet other farangs or are they best avoided?

 The expats in town are about 90% local English teachers and very friendly.
 Overall the farang community is pretty small but welcoming.
 Roots Bar and Full Moon Bar are the places you are most likely to run into expats on the weekends.

 For the most part the farang are very friendly and helpful to each other in town.
 Christmas and Thanksgiving potluck dinners are organized for anyone in town and free clothing swaps are frequently planned for the females in town to get together.

 There are the usual few older farang you rarely see about town with their Thai partners, but other than that there is a good mix of young and middle-aged people from all over the world.
 However not many families in town or farang children.